Extremal digraphs for open neighbourhood location-domination and identifying codes: Structural properties of extremal digraphs

 We will now show that every vertex of $D'$ is the tail of a forcing arc, implying that $\gamma_{OL}(D')=n$, and that if $x$ is not location-forced, then $D$ and $D'$ have the same sets of forcing arcs.

 By Proposition~\ref{prop:all-forced}, all vertices of $D$ are either domination-forced or location-forced.
 By deleting all non-forcing arcs of $D$ which have $x$ as their tail, it is clear that all domination-forced vertices remain domination-forced, and each forcing arc $xy$ having a domination-forced vertex as its tail remains forcing.
+Thus, to complete the proof, it remains only to consider location-forced vertices and those forcing arcs of $D$ that have a location-forced vertex as their tails.